 St. Dunstan Catholic School Scrip Program is the school’s primary fund raising activity.
 All families are required to participate in this program.
 Families must purchase a total of $4,000.00 in Scrip over the course of the school year or pay a one-time fee of $300.00 in lieu of purchasing Scrip (due on the first Friday of September)

 If you choose to participate in the Scrip Program but fall short of the $4,000.00 minimum purchase amount, you will be assessed a fee equal to 10% of your unpurchased Scrip balance.
 For example, if you purchase only $2,500.00 in Scrip during the school year, your unpurchased Scrip balance would be $1,500.00.
 Your fee would be 10% of $1,500.00 or $150.00.
 Scrip requirement must be completed by May 15.

-St. Dunstan School has an annual festival in the fall.
+- SCHOOL FALL FESTIVAL: St. Dunstan School has an annual festival in the fall.
 It is mandatory that every (fully or partially participating) family contributes 8 service hours for a two-parent home or 4 service hours for a single-parent home

 Fundraisers / Class Assignments